MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/about-arc-enabled-system-center-virtual-machine-manager.md

 - Empower developers and application teams to self-serve VM operations on demand using [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview).
 - Browse your VMM resources (VMs, templates, VM networks, and storage) in Azure, providing you with a single pane view for your infrastructure across both environments.
 - Discover and onboard existing SCVMM-managed VMs to Azure.
-- Install the Arc-connected machine agents at scale on SCVMM VMs to [govern, protect, configure, and monitor](/azure/azure-arc/servers/overview#supported-cloud-operations) them.
+- Install the Azure connected machine agents at scale on SCVMM VMs to [govern, protect, configure, and monitor](/azure/azure-arc/servers/overview#supported-cloud-operations) them.
 - Procure Extended Security Updates (ESUs) for the WS 2012 and 2012 R2 VMs managed by SCVMM.

 ## Discover Arc-enabled SCVMM from SCVMM console